Yamhad: Establishment

-Rivalry with Assyria and expansion
+Rivalry with the Kingdom of Upper Mesopotamia

 Legal case from Niqmi-Epuh of Yamhad, to the king of Alalakh.

-The rise of Shamshi-Adad I of Assyria proved more dangerous to Yamhad than Mari.
-The Amorite king of Assyria was an ambitious conqueror with the aim to rule Mesopotamia and the Levant, and styled himself as "king of the world".
+The rise of Shamshi-Adad of the Kingdom of Upper Mesopotamia proved more dangerous to Yamhad than Mari.
+The Amorite ruler Shamshi-Adad was an ambitious conqueror with the aim to rule Mesopotamia and the Levant, and styled himself as "king of the world".
 Shamshi-Adad surrounded Yamhad by way of alliances with Charchemish, Hassum and Urshu to the north and by conquering Mari to the east, forcing Zimri-Lim the heir of Mari to flee.
-Sumu-Epuh welcomed Zimri-Lim and aimed to use him against Assyria since he was the legitimate heir of Mari.
+Sumu-Epuh welcomed Zimri-Lim and aimed to use him against the Kingdom of Upper Mesopotamia since he was the legitimate heir of Mari.

-Shamshi-Adad's most dangerous alliance was with Qatna, whose king Ishi-Addu became Assyria's agent at Yamhad's borders and married his daughter to Yasmah-Adad, the son of the Assyrian king who was installed by his father as king of Mari.
+Shamshi-Adad's most dangerous alliance was with Qatna, whose king Ishi-Addu became his agent at Yamhad's borders and married his daughter to Yasmah-Adad, the son of Shamshi-Adad who was installed by his father as king of Mari.
 Sumu-Epuh was apparently killed during his fight with Shamshi-Adad and was succeeded by his son Yarim-Lim I, who consolidated his father's kingdom and turned it into the most powerful kingdom in Syria and northern Mesopotamia.
 Yarim-Lim surrounded Shamshi-Adad by alliances with Hammurabi of Babylon and Ibal-pi-el II of Eshnunna, then in 1777 BC he advanced to the east conquering Tuttul and installing Zimri-Lim as governor of the city.
-The death of the Assyrian king came a year later.
+The death of the Shamshi-Adad came a year later.
 Yarim-Lim then sent his army with Zimri-Lim, to restore his ancestor's throne as an ally-vassal to Yamhad, cementing the relationship through a dynastic marriage between the new Mariote king and Shibtu, the daughter of Yarim-Lim.

 "There is no king who is mighty by himself.
 Ten or fifteen kings follow Hammurabi the ruler of Babylon, a like number of Rim-Sin of Larsa, a like number of Ibal-pi-el of Eshnunna, a like number of Amud-pi-el of Qatanum, but twenty follow Yarim-Lim of Yamhad."